pixelshaded/staticdataplus/README.md

 A continuation of http://leon.mvps.org/TFS/StaticData.aspx

-Binaries are in Installers folder.
+Binaries are in Installers folder

 v1.0.0
 - Connection strings can be entered through UI and function similarly to SSMS (note these are saved in config file)